rBurgett/superTiles/README.md

 ```
 superTiles.activate()
 ```
-If you were doing this using jQuery, you could add it to your JavaScript file as such:
+If you were doing this using jQuery, you could add it to your JavaScript file as follows:
 ```
 $(document).ready(function () {
     superTiles.activate();